Skip to main content

 Your usually confident 19-year-old in first year university is having panic attacks and not getting the grades they used to.
 You notice they’re drinking more alcohol, have started drinking alone in their room and are avoiding school.

 These situations may seem like common adolescent behaviours.
-However, they may also be the signs that a young person is thinking of suicide.
+However, they may also be the signs that a youth is thinking of suicide.
 In both of these situations, thoughts of suicide may be present, or they may not.

 Trust your instincts.
-Does your child or youth seem different?
+Does your child seem different?
 Is something about their behaviour troubling?
 Seek support if you are unsure.
 Pay attention to the signs that someone may be thinking of suicide.

-Behaviours, especially changes in behaviour that are linked to suicidal thoughts may include:
+Changes in behaviour that are linked to suicidal thoughts include:

-• mood changes, for example sad when they are usually happy, getting angry, annoyed easily, being really happy when they are usually down
+• Mood changes (for example, seeming sad when they are usually happy, getting angry or annoyed more easily, being really happy when they usually wouldn’t be, or seeming “numb” or indifferent to many things)

-• reckless risk taking, such as doing dangerous stunts, driving while drunk
+• Reckless risk-taking, such as doing dangerous stunts or driving while drunk

-• overly preoccupied with death and suicide (for example writing about it, drawing pictures about death)
+• Being overly preoccupied with death and suicide (for example, writing about death, drawing pictures about death)

-• body language—even if they say they’re fine, they may show their true thoughts and feelings through their gestures and facial expressions
+• Body language (for example, even if they say they’re fine, they may show their true thoughts and feelings through their posture, facial expressions.)

 • Talking or joking about suicide: “I just want to off myself.”